 Analyst house Gartner, Inc. has released its 2018 Magic Quadrant for Multichannel Marketing Hubs.
 Gartner defines a multichannel marketing hub as a “technology that orchestrates a company’s communications with and offers to customer segments across multiple channels.”
 These can include websites, mobile, social, direct mail call centers, paid media, and even email.
-The report is in its first year of publishing, replacing the researcher’s Magic Quadrant for Campaign Management.
+In its first year of publishing, the report is replacing the researcher’s Magic Quadrant for Campaign Management.

 SAP saw a little regression in its ability to execute score, but Gartner still believes the provider to be a major player in the space given its standing.
 Salesforce and Marketo round out the market leaders, with the former making up considerable ground in this iteration.
-The two companies are now tightly grouped in the middle-third of the column.
-Salesforce added a slew of capabilities in 2017, including Data Studio, a data sharing platform focused on second-party data.
-Marketo plans to upgrade the UI in its Engagement Platform in the months ahead in an attempt to increase marketer collaboration.
+The two companies are now tightly grouped in the middle third of the column.
+Salesforce added a slew of capabilities in 2017, including Data Studio, a data-sharing platform focused on second-party data.
+Marketo plans to upgrade the UI in its Engagement Platform in the months ahead to increase marketer collaboration.

-For the second-straight year, Gartner chose to leave the challengers bracket blank, though we expect to see RedPoint Global make the jump there in next year’s Magic Quadrant.
+Gartner chose to leave the Challenger bracket blank for the second straight year, though we expect to see RedPoint Global make the jump there in next year’s Magic Quadrant.
 Though RedPoint’s tool may be a bit more complex than others in its class, the vendor increased its standing notably from 2017.
 The provider’s Customer Engagement Hub includes a customer data platform that unifies consumer profiles built from enterprise data.
-Web user experience for marketers remains a high priority upgrade for RedPoint in the months ahead.
+Web user experience for marketers remains a high-priority upgrade for RedPoint in the months ahead.

 Sitecore retains its standing in the visionaries column with a solid position in the upper-third of the bracket.